Your AI Built Website Won't Go Live

 Work through these in order.
 You don't have to fix everything in one sitting; start with anything that could leak data, lose money, or expose secrets.

-1. Environment variables and secrets
+1. Host settings and secrets

 If your site has login (client portal, member area, admin dashboard), verify isolation: